-LOVE: JOHN 13:35 ...
+Love JOHN 13:35 ...
 By this all men will know that you are My disciples, if you have love for one another.

-LEARN: 2 TIMOTHY 2:15 ...
+Learn 2 TIMOTHY 2:15 ...
 Be diligent to present yourself approved to God as a workman who does not need to be ashamed, accurately

 handling the word of truth.

-LEAD: 1 TIMOTHY 4:12 ...
+Lead 1 TIMOTHY 4:12 ...
 Let no one look down on your youthfulness, but rather in speech, conduct, love, faith and purity, show yourself an

 example of those who believe.

-For nearly a decade, GEN SC has been diligently working to see a local Holocaust Memorial become a reality in the mid-south.
+For over a decade, GEN SC has been diligently working to see a local Holocaust Memorial become a reality in the mid-south.
 In 2010, they learned of Horn Lake Middle School’s efforts to raise 1.5 million pennies to represent the 1.5 million children who were killed in the Holocaust.
 GEN SC prayed and sought the LORD’s heart to love, learn and lead in this endeavor.
 By 2012, GEN SC presented $4,000 of the pennies needed for Horn Lake Middle School to meet the goal of 1.5 million pennies.

 Once the pennies were raised, decisions were made to memorialize the children they represented.
 Architect, Doug Thornton of AREC, designed the future plan for the memorial to hold the 1.5 million pennies.
 Sculptor and artist, Rick Wienecke - www.castingseeds.com - cast the centerpiece of the future memorial.
 The visual of how many children were brutally murdered will be a vivid reminder of how God's Word says we are destroyed for lack of knowledge.

 As Horn Lake Middle School students transitioned into different high schools, Gen SC continued their fundraising efforts alongside the newly formed Unknown Child Foundation - www.unknownchild.org - and raised another $25,000 to purchase the first of ten maquettes cast by Rick Wienecke to raise funds for the UCF.
-Gen SC president, Zane Turner, presented the maquette to Mr. Jack Cohen at the Israel Fest in 2014.
+Gen SC presented the maquette to Mr. Jack Cohen at the Israel Fest in 2014.